Tales of Graces: Main characters

 Asbel is the eldest son and successor to Aston Lhant, the Lord of the village Lhant.
-After Sophie's death and Hubert's adoption into the Oswell family, Asbel leaves for Barona where he trains to be a knight in order to atone for his failure to protect Sophie.
-After the events of Tales of Graces, he assumes the position as Lord.
+After Sophie's death and Hubert's adoption into the Oswell family, Asbel leaves for Barona, where he trains to become a knight in order to atone for his failure to protect Sophie.
+After the events of Tales of Graces, he assumes the position of Lord.
 In Lineage and Legacies, he marries Cheria and adopts Sophie into the Lhant family.
 Since his debut, Asbel has ranked third in the Tales character popularity polls.

-Asbel is a playable character in Tales of the World: Radiant Mythology 3, Tales of the Heroes: Twin Brave and is a character class in Tales of Phantasia: Narikiri Dungeon X. He also makes a cameo in .hack//Links pre-order DVD.
 The game's producer, Hideo Baba, wanted Asbel's story to portray the need to conform to social guidelines and expectations as one grows up.
-Through Asbel's conflict on succeeding his father's Lordship or following his dreams as a Knight, Baba wanted the players to understand the importance in protecting what is important to them and to follow through with their own path and dreams.
+Through Asbel's conflict between choosing to succeed his father's Lordship or follow his dreams as a Knight, Baba wanted the players to understand the importance of protecting what is important to them and following through with their own path and dreams.

-Voiced by: Kana Hanazawa (Japanese); Cassandra Lee Morris (English)

-Sophie is an amnesiac girl Asbel, Hubert, Cheria, and Richard befriend.
-She is seemingly killed after protecting them from Lambda.
-She reappears seven years later when Asbel and Cheria were in danger.
-Sophie is revealed to be Protos Heis, a humanoid made of tiny particles acting in concert with each other.
-Her death seven years ago is explained as Sophie breaking up into particles residing inside Asbel, Hubert, and Cheria to heal their wounds and is the reason the three possess mystical powers.
+Sophie is an amnesiac girl whom Asbel, Hubert, Cheria, and Richard befriend.
+She is seemingly killed after protecting them from Lambda, but reappears seven years later to protect Asbel and Cheria when they are in danger.
+She is later revealed to be Protos Heis, a humanoid made of tiny particles that can act together or separately.
+Her death was her breaking up into particles that came to reside inside Asbel, Hubert, and Cheria to heal their wounds, causing them to possess mystical powers.
 During the events of Lineage and Legacies, Sophie expresses her fears of life after the death of her friends due to her immortality.
 To lessen her fears, Asbel formally adopts her into the Lhant family.
 After fusing with a Little Queen, Sophie ages to an adult and is able to express a greater variety of emotions.
 Since her debut, Sophie has ranked on the Tales character popularity polls.
 Sophie is a playable character in Tales of the World: Radiant Mythology 3.

-Voiced by: Takahiro Mizushima, Mikako Takahashi (childhood) (Japanese); Steve Staley (English)

-Hubert is Asbel's younger brother.
-He is fostered into the Oswell family to secure Asbel's succession to Lord.
-Hubert resents Asbel for deserting Lhant, perceiving the act as spiting his sacrifice, and his parents for abandoning him.
+Hubert is Asbel's younger brother, who is adopted into the Oswell family to secure Asbel's succession to Lord.
+Hubert resents Asbel for deserting Lhant, perceiving the act as spiteful to his sacrifice, and his parents for abandoning him.
 He overcomes his anger when he reunites with his family seven years later.
 Due to his capabilities, he is appointed the lieutenant of the Strahta military.
 Hubert ranked on the fifth Tales character popularity poll and fell from the rankings afterwards.
 He makes a cameo in Tales of Hearts R dressed as the Sony mascot Kuro.